CARBON FOOTPRINTING

 Reduce operating costs

-Identify areas in which you can reduce emissions and resource costs to make savings.
+Identify areas in which you can reduce energy consumption and resource costs to increase profitability.

 Supports Compliance